Fighting Memory Loss Naturally

-Simply taking a daily multi-vitamin, with the addition of a B-Complex supplement, will add to your memory boost formula.
+Simply taking daily supplements will add to your memory boost formula.
 The herb Ginkgo Biloba, originating in China, is often cited as assisting memory, apparently by increasing blood circulation to the brain.

 Ever find yourself going off in all directions at once?
 Do you forget where you put something 60 seconds ago?
 Time to take care of your area and get organized!
 Start with your living space and move into your working environment.
 If everything had a place and you put things back where they belonged once you were done with them, and if you maintained this as a habit, you’d see a sharpening of your mental prowess.
 Composing a plan for the day, where you mark off each completed task, will also contribute to your newly focused mind.

 When you don’t understand something – particularly when you need that piece of knowledge for your activities or profession – you feel dull and confused.
 Methods do exist for proper learning.
 When you truly understand and can use information, feeling dimwitted and forgetful can be a thing of the past – replaced by insightfulness and acuity.